How to work on the business, not just in it

 Signs you may be too deep in the day-to-day

-This pattern often shows up in ways that feel familiar but are easy to dismiss.
+This pattern often appears in ways that feel familiar but are easy to overlook.

 What working on the business actually means